numberninecms/numberninecms.github.io/docs/developers/index.md

 There seems to be no other free CMS that does what NumberNine does the way it does it.

-Most CMS forget the end-users and simple things can become a nightmare to accomplish.
+Some forget the end-users and simple things can become a nightmare to accomplish.
 Some forget the developers and build a whole new framework that needs to be learnt.
+Some aren't **free, open-source and self-hosted**.

+As end-users, we don't want to configure things with YAML, XML or any kind of configuration file.
+We want **plug-and-play** software.
+NumberNine is just that.
+Ready to use, with the best technology in its core.

 As developers, we don't want to learn a specific framework just to understand how to code a plugin, a theme or whatever.
-We know Symfony, we know Vue.js, that's all we need.
+We know **Symfony**, that's all we need.
 NumberNine is nothing more than that.

 ## It's Symfony after all